 Unanimity of the participants approved the remaining works under the Ghersheen-Suhaila intersection Road but insisted on employing local workers and small contractors for the Project

-Figure 3: Attendance during the consultation on November 19, 2020
+Figure 4: Attendance during the consultation on November 19, 2020

-9. Grievance Redress Mechanism
+10. Grievance Redress Mechanism

-The GRM established for the Project will be used during the construction works and made operational one year after completion of all the works.
+The GRM established for the Project will be used during the construction works and made operational one year after completion of the Defects Notification Period.